WFSP-FM

-WFSP-FM is an oldies formatted broadcast radio station.
-The station is licensed to Kingwood, West Virginia and serves Kingwood and Morgantown in West Virginia and Oakland in Maryland.
-WFSP-FM is owned by David Wills and operated under their WFSP Radio, LLC. licensee.
+WFSP-FM is a classic hits and oldies formatted radio station.
+It is licensed to Kingwood, West Virginia and serves Preston County, West Virginia, Morgantown, West Virginia, and Oakland, Maryland.
+The station is owned by Greg Bolyard and operated under its WFSP Broadcasting, LLC. licensee.

 Sale

-Studios of WFSP-AM/FM, located along West Virginia Route 7 outside of Kingwood, West Virginia.

-On June 6, 2013, WFSP-FM and sister station WFSP were sold to Kingwood-based WFSP Radio, LLC for $500,000.
+On June 6, 2013, WFSP-FM and sister station WFSP were sold to David Wills' Kingwood-based WFSP Radio, LLC for $500,000.
 The sale was closed on September 30, 2013.

+Wills passed away in 2002.
+WFSP-FM and sister WFSP-AM were sold again in August 2025 to Greg Bolyard's WFSP Broadcasting, LLC for $250,000.
+Bolyard owns Kingwood's other radio station WKMM.